hypersign-protocol/docs/hypersign-identity-network/developers/setting-up-local-hid-node-tutorial/transfer-funds.md

   mnemonic: ""
 ```

-`node1` is the first account which has balance and be used as a sender of the the transaction.&#x20;
+`node1` is the first account which has balance and be used as a sender of the transaction.&#x20;

 ### Send amount from one account to other

-Create a new account called `my-account1`and lets send balance from account `node1` to `my-account1` and then finnally check balances.
+Create a new account called `my-account1`and lets send balance from account `node1` to `my-account1` and then finally check balances.

 ```bash
 hid-noded tx bank send <source-addr> <destination-addr> <amount> --keyring-backend test --chain-id hidnode